Pipelines

 Using QAT pipelines

 QAT has a number of pipelines that are pre-defined and ready to use.
-We start by creating a a QAT object.
+We start by creating a QAT object.

 from qat import QAT